gilmore-lab/databrary-authorizations/Templates-PIs.md

 As a reminder the agreement should get submitted to the office that handles research administration or research agreements--they need to co-sign your agreement to make your authorization effective.
 By signing the agreement, the university agrees that they will take responsibility for your use of Databrary resources, they verify that you are an independent researcher and they confirm that the university has ethical oversight of your research activities.

 Many thanks,
 Andrea

+## Difficulty getting authorization from instiution

+Dear Dr. [Last Name],

+I understand that you are having difficulty getting Databrary authorization from your institution.
+We’d love to help you to get authorized for Databrary access.
+Can I follow up with [OSP name/Authorized Organizational Representative] on your behalf (of course, I will cc you on all correspondence with your institution).

+Best wishes,
+Andrea